Ways to Get on the Water

 8. Miss Buffalo

-An old favorite – the Miss Buffalo – offers public cruises, party cruises and private outings from its anchoring spot near the Erie Basin Marina.
+An old favorite – the Miss Buffalo – offers private outings from its anchoring spot near the Erie Basin Marina.
 When you’re aboard you’ll enjoy spectacular views of the Buffalo skyline and the famous sunsets over the waters of Lake Erie.

 9. Moondance Cat

-Celebrating nearly 40 years this year, the Moondance Catamaran can fit up to 75 passengers and equipped with tons of lunging space (pro tip: relax on the netting as the waters zip by below you), a fully stocked bar and, of course, wonderful vantage points of Buffalo and the expanse of Lake Erie.
+Celebrating nearly 40 years of service, the Moondance Catamaran can fit your private group and equipped with tons of lounging space (pro tip: relax on the netting as the waters zip by below you), a fully stocked bar and, of course, wonderful vantage points of Buffalo and the expanse of Lake Erie.

 10. Grand Lady Cruises

 With a home docked at Buffalo RiverWorks, Grand Lady Cruises is Buffalo’s only dedicated dinner cruise vessel.
 Make a reservation, enjoy a meal prepared right onboard and then head up to the veranda for drinks, live music and one of the best sunsets around.